-Then the inevitable arrived and “In 1985, the DEA declared an emergency ban on MDMA, placing it on the list of Schedule I drugs, defined as substances with no currently accepted medical use and a high potential for abuse.”
+Then the inevitable arrived, “In 1985, the DEA declared an emergency ban on MDMA, placing it on the list of Schedule I drugs, defined as substances with no currently accepted medical use and a high potential for abuse.”
 The DEA later permanently placed it on Schedule I in 1988.

 Psychotherapeutic Applications for MDMA

-MDMA-assisted therapy shows great promise treating a variety of disorders and trauma types.
-The following list are some of the conditions MDMA is being investigated for conditions comorbid with trauma (i.e. substance use disorder, alcoholism), post-traumatic stress disorder, depression, anxiety and distress related to a life-threatening illness, social anxiety in autistic adults, anorexia nervosa, and binge eating disorder.
+MDMA-assisted therapy shows great promise in treating a variety of disorders and trauma types.
+The following list is some of the conditions MDMA is being investigated for conditions comorbid with trauma (i.e., substance use disorder, alcoholism), post-traumatic stress disorder, depression, anxiety and distress related to a life-threatening illness, social anxiety in autistic adults, anorexia nervosa, and binge eating disorder.